Ankr-network/ankr-docs/docs/Earn/liquid-staking/eth/eth-liquid-staking-faq.md

 ### Is there a maximum amount I can stake?

-A: No, you can stake at your discretion, unlimited.
+No, you can stake at your discretion, unlimited.
 You should know that currently staking starts once 32 ETH are accumulated, so if your stake is >32 ETH, it’ll be divided into chunks and the rule will apply to each of them.

 ### What is the unbonding period for aETHb/aETHc?